Sue Palminteri WildTech Reporting Fellowship

 - Problem-solving skills

-Applicants will be notified two weeks after the application deadline.
+Applicants will be notified in late June.
 We ask that you do not email asking about the status of your application in the meantime.
-If selected, you will start in the first month of the term.
+If selected, you will start in the first month of the term (July 2020).

 Required Application Materials: